VermaAyush2k4/votingsystem/README.md

 2)Features is it uses the socket() system call to create sockets, bind() to bind the server socket to a specific address and port, listen() to listen for incoming connections, and accept() to accept incoming client connections.
 # How to run a code:
-This project mainly run in ubuntu aur WSL aur any linux command download the file and run in ubuntu terminal or WSL Step1:gcc filename.c -o ser
+This project mainly run in ubuntu aur WSL aur any linux command download the file and run in ubuntu terminal or WSL.

+Step1:gcc filename.c -o ser

 Step2: ./ser

 Same process for client also